 Pearson Correlation Tool

-Use the Pearson Correlation tool to measure the correlation between two variables.
+Use Pearson Correlation to measure the correlation between 2 variables.

 The Pearson Correlation tool uses the Pearson product-moment correlation coefficient (sometimes referred to as the PMCC, and typically denoted by r) to measure the correlation (linear dependence) between two variables X and Y, giving a value between +1 and −1 inclusive.
 It is widely used in the sciences as a measure of the strength of linear dependence between two variables.*